Lucky Block's Early Issues with Finixio: Scam or Legit?

 • Slow Responses: The company's slow response to audit queries further eroded trust.

-These issues significantly undermined Finixio's and, by extension, Lucky Block's credibility.
-The auditor's resignation over these serious concerns adds weight to the allegations of financial mismanagement and potential fraud.
+These issues raised concerns about Finixio's operations and, by extension, brought attention to Lucky Block's association with Finixio.
+The auditor's resignation over these concerns added to the questions regarding financial management practices.

 * TheHolyCoins editorial holds a copy of this official resignation letter